 Do visitors know that museums and other cultural organizations are nonprofits?
 Data says: Nope.
-Here’s what really matters to audiences about your organization.
+Here is what really matters to audiences about your organization.

 This week’s Fast Facts video covers a big misconception that folks working within cultural organizations (often unknowingly) promulgate: That being a nonprofit is a key differentiating factor to their audiences.
 As it turns out, data suggest that your organization’s tax status is relatively unknown among visitors and non-visitors alike.

 This video explores the data.
 Not a video person?
 (That’s cool.
 You do you.)
-Here’s what you need to know:
+Here is what you need to know:

 1) The majority of people in the US do NOT think cultural organizations are nonprofits

 Check out this data from IMPACTS that uncovers the percentage of the US adult population that believes that cultural organizations such as museums (e.g. art, science, history), zoos, performing arts centers, botanic gardens, and aquariums are nonprofit organizations.
 Like much of the non-proprietary data that I am able to share on Know Your Own Bone, the findings informing this analysis come from the ongoing National Awareness, Attitudes, and Usage Study of 98,000 adults (and counting).